 Reusable bags are a life changer.
 I always hated coming home from the grocery store and being left with a pile of plastic bags.
 Reusable plastic produce bags will definitely solve that problem.
 You may come home with a few plastic bags every now and then, but they won’t be piling up in the drawer in your kitchen waiting to be used.
 Reducing the amount of plastic bags you come home with will certainly reduce the amount of waste output from your home.
 If you do have the option, ask for paper instead of plastic.
 Many stores still offer paper bags as an alternative.

 9. Bring Your Own Cup to Gas Stations or Coffee Shops

 Many shops and stations will offer a discount if you return the glass bottle the drink originally came in, or if you bring your own cup to fill.
 Companies have no problem re-filling cups.
 It saves them money by not using up as much of their waste products.

-Of course the last one one the list.
-We’ve been educated since we were wee lads to recycle.
 Recycling is much easier than it sounds.
 You don’t need a fancy recycling bin (many of which are way overpriced) to start recycling.
 If you use aluminum cans, recycle them and turn them into cash at your local recycling center.
-Recycle your paper and learn to make homemade recycled paper at home.
-You would not believe how many products on the market are from recycled material.
-Remember the three R’s- reduce, reuse, recycle.
-The more you reduce, the more you reuse, the more you will recycle.
+Most recycling centers will pay by the pound.
+The more you recycle, the more you’re paid.
+Woot!